Psychosynthesis/AmazingJS/README.md

 Interesting JS-code examples \
 The main part works using light version of [p5js](https://p5js.org) framework. \
 You can test your own code and more other examples at [editor.p5js.org](https://editor.p5js.org/) \
-Some taken from [generated.space](https://generated.space), some from somewhere else...
+Some taken from [generated.space](https://generated.space), some from somewhere else (i don’t remember exactly, besides I rewrite several of them myself)...

 ## P5 based
 [Aquarel](https://psychosynthesis.github.io/AmazingJS/aquarel.html) \